 Field-support vehicles and some of the instrumentation available at NHERI@UTexas are shown in Fig. 3.
 The first field-support vehicle is a supply truck (see Fig. 3a) that carries diesel fuel for T-Rex, Liquidator, Raptor and Rattler.
 It also carries spare parts and provides a working platform for maintenance.
 The second vehicle is an instrumentation van that is a customized Ford cargo van (not shown in Fig. 3).
 This vehicle provides air-conditioned workspace for personnel, DAC systems, and electrical power.
 The third support vehicle is a 2.4 m by 4.8 m instrumentation trailer with storage space, air-conditioned workspace and electrical power.
 A photograph of the instrumentation trailer is shown in Fig. 3a.
 A photograph of the air-conditioned workspace of the instrumentation trailer is presented in Fig. 3b.

-The two main data acquisition systems are: (1) a 64-channel Data Physics spectrum analyzer system, and (2) 10, 3-channel Nanometrics Taurus digitizers (30 total channels).
+The three main data acquisition systems are: (1) a 64-channel Data Physics spectrum analyzer system, (2) 10, 3-channel Nanometrics Taurus digitizers (30 total channels), and (3) an OptaSense ODH4+ DAS Interrogator.
 The Data Physics system uses a Microsoft Windows-based software named SignalCal 730 that generates input signals (sinusoidal, stepped-sine, white noise, frequency sweeps, etc.) to drive the mobile shakers and record output signals from various sensors.
 The Data Physics system actually consists of three dynamic signal analyzers, which can be used individually as two, 16- channel units and one, 32-channel unit, or can be linked together as a single 64-channel system.
 Fig. 3e shows the setup of the Data Physics Analyzers as 3 separate units with different sampling rates during an in-situ liquefaction test.
 All sensors are connected to the Data Physics spectrum analyzers by electrical cables.
 These analyzers have the capacity to record data for long periods of time (hours) at a high sampling rate (up to 200,000 samples per second).
 Furthermore, the control software, provided by Data Physics Inc., can be used to perform real-time frequency domain calculations and display auto power spectra, transfer functions, coherency and phase plots for reviewing and analyzing data in the field.

 It is not practical for field experiments that utilize widely spread sensors (hundreds of meters to a km apart) to have all sensors connected with electrical cables.
 Passive surface wave testing and topographic amplification studies represent such experiments that will likely be conducted by researchers using the NHERI@UTexas facilities.
 In these cases, the Nanometrics Taurus digitizers and Trillium seismometers can be used.
 The 10, solar-powered Taurus digitizers are self-sustaining recording stations, each with three recording channels.
 They are designed for long-term deployments such as aftershock monitoring, but can also be used for any type of data acquisition where individual, GPS-synchronized digitizers are required.
 Although the Nanometrics Taurus digitizers are predominantly used with the Trillium Compact broadband seismometers, other types of sensors can also be connected to the system to monitor strain or displacements of buildings and bridges.
 Fig. 3f shows a photograph of the Trillium Compact seismometers and Taurus digitizers during a huddle-type calibration test.